Explosive Compound Exercises for Bonfire Night

 Don't Forget to Rest!

 Once you’ve done these, you’re done.
 Congratulations!
-Chances are, your muscles are burning more than the bonfires you’re going to be watching, but it will be worth the effort in the long run and definitely remind you to cool down when you’re finished.
+Chances are, your muscles are burning more from the exercises than the bonfires you’re going to be watching on bonfire night, but it will be worth the effort in the long run and definitely remind you to cool down when you’re finished.

 It’s also a fun way to incorporate some fitness into your activities, like having competitions with friends or even just adding a bit of variation into your same old routine.
 Whatever your reason, variation is always good for workout results, and our bonfire night exercises give you just that.